 2. Those who have been baptized, but not by immersion.
 We have many potential members who were baptized by sprinkling, usually as infants.
 This paper will help you see why we baptize by immersion.
 It also explains why we don’t baptize infants.
 We urge you to read the paper and consider adult baptism.
 If you choose not to be immersed at this time, we still welcome you as a member.
 We ask only that you respect this position and not be divisive.
 Members serving in instructional capacities (such as Bible class teachers, small group leaders, ministry leaders, elders and staff ministers) need to be in agreement and compliance with the teaching position.

 3. Those who have been baptized by immersion.
 It is our prayer that this study will give you new insights into the beauty, simplicity, and significance of this demonstration of devotion.

 This study is based on a sermon preached by Max Lucado on Nov.
 12, 1995, and again on Feb.
 2, 1997.
-This paper has been revised, edited and prayed about by the elders and ministerial staff.
-A CD of the original sermon can be ordered fromUpWords Ministries at www.maxlucado.com or by calling 1(800)822-WORD.
+This paper has been revised, edited and prayed over by the elders and ministerial staff of the Oak Hills Church, 19595 IH 10 W, San Antonio, TX 78257.

 Baptism: The Demonstration of Devotion

 Christians participate in two God-ordained sacraments that celebrate what God has done for us: communion and baptism.
 Communion is celebrated on a regular basis and baptism as a one-time declaration of a lifetime of devotion to God.
 This study will consider the second of these two events: baptism.